Our multi-asset views for December 2018

 European IG corporate bonds

-Fundamentals have been relatively strong but the region remains buffeted by political and trade headwinds, weighing on projected earnings at a time when supply exceeds demand.
+Fundamentals have been relatively strong but the region remains buffeted by political and trade headwinds, weighing on expected earnings at a time when the level of bond supply is a concern..

 Emerging markets USD